 Available on: Android and iOS smartphones and tablets.

-Languages Offered: They offer a vast collection of foreign languages, covering over 50 tongues, from popular German, Arabic, and Russian to less-spoken Belarusian, Estonian, and Slovak.
+Languages Offered: They offer a vast collection of foreign languages, including over 50, from popular ones like German, Arabic, and Russian to less-spoken ones like Belarusian, Estonian, and Slovak.

 Pricing: 50Languages are 100% free, except for the optional books.